tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 Since **data only flows down**, this means we have to put our data high enough in the component tree so that it can flow down to all of the places it needs to go.

+_If you enjoyed this article or have any comments, let me know by replying to [this tweet](https://twitter.com/MichaelThiessen/status/1050425430963052546)!_